Rool Svelte

 // Delete a space permanentlyawait rool.deleteSpace('space-id');

-async function open(spaceId) { space = await rool.openSpace(spaceId); channel = await space.openChannel('main'); }</script>
+async function open(spaceId: string) { space = await rool.openSpace(spaceId); conversation = space.conversation('main'); }</script>

-{#if channel} <!-- Reactive: updates as AI makes tool calls --> {#each channel.interactions as interaction} <div> <strong>{interaction.operation}</strong>: {interaction.output} </div> {/each}
+{#if conversation} <!-- Reactive: updates when this conversation changes --> {#each conversation.interactions as interaction} <div> <strong>{interaction.operation}</strong>: {interaction.output ?? ''} </div> {/each}

-<!-- All SDK methods work directly --> <button onclick={() => channel.prompt('Hello')}>Send</button>{/if}Reactive Object
+<!-- Conversation-scoped SDK methods work directly --> <button onclick={() => void conversation.prompt('Hello')}>Send</button>{/if}Reactive Object

-async function open(spaceId, location) { space = await rool.openSpace(spaceId); channel = await space.openChannel('main'); item = channel.object(location); // e.g. '/space/article/welcome.json' }</script>
+async function open(spaceId: string, path: string) { space = await rool.openSpace(spaceId); item = space.object(path); // e.g. '/space/article/welcome.json' }</script>

-{#if item} {#if item.loading} <p>Loading...</p> {:else if item.data} <div>{item.data.body.title}</div> {:else} <p>Object not found</p> {/if}{/if}// Reactive stateitem.data // $state<RoolObject | undefined>item.loading // $state<boolean>
+{#if item} {#if item.loading} <p>Loading...</p> {:else if item.data} <div>{String(item.data.body.title ?? '')}</div> {:else} <p>Object not found</p> {/if}{/if}// Reactive stateitem.data // $state<RoolObject | undefined>item.loading // $state<boolean>

 Reactive Watches